 Keep an eye on social networks.
 People post on social networks in order to get a reply.
 Reply quickly, at least within a couple hours.
 You will stand above those businesses that do not handle the situations in a timely fashion.

-Hopefully, you have learned about reputation management.
+Do you feel as though you’ve come out of this learning some great information about business reputation management?
 Surely, you are ready to take on the competition now as you build your business to stand above the rest.
-Continue to work on developing your reputation as your business grows.
+Move ahead with success by putting your customers first.

 There are tremendous opportunities for small businesses and social entrepreneurs to support their communities through community foundations, donor advised funds and other means of giving back.
 Find the neighborhoods in Minneapolis, Minnesota where you can make the most impact on improving your community.